 Trust me.
 All this is possible when you invest in the forex market.

 However, success in online forex trading, like all other good things, does not come on a silver platter.
 You have to work for it.
 You have to condition yourself for success.
-You have to change some habits, and adopt other habits of successful forex traders, and you have to open your eyes to what is really happening in the market.
+You have to change some habits, and adopt other habits of successful forex traders in Kenya, and you have to open your eyes to what is really happening in the market.

 What Limits Your Success as a Forex Trader?